F5Networks/f5-telemetry-streaming/docs/data-modification.rst

     {
         "system": {
             "hostname": "hostname",
-            "versionBuild": "0.0.1"
         }
     }

 ..
-NOTE:: **includeData** treats 'version' as a regular expression, so as result both 'version' and 'versionBuild' are included in output.
+NOTE:: **includeData** treats 'version' as a regular expression, so as result both 'version' and 'versionBuild' are excluded in output.

 |